 Please note that production@3bbrfm.org.au is not a private email account.
 Multiple people will receive any email sent to this account.
-This is for day-to-day issues with OTS loading, pre-recorded programs and CSAs.
-We are very grateful that Andrew Clinkaberry is still doing a huge amount of work maintaining and loading what goes to air on 3BBR, and is often first to respond and act.
+This is for day-to-day issues with OTS loading, pre-recorded programs and CSAs, program scheduling, and presenter absences.
+We are very grateful that Andrew Clinkaberry is still doing a huge amount of work maintaining our systems and Run Sheets.